Baryon: Isospin and charge

-where the ns are the number of up and down quarks and antiquarks.
+where the n is the number of up and down quarks and antiquarks.

 In the "isospin picture", the four Deltas and the two nucleons were thought to be the different states of two particles.
 However, in the quark model, Deltas are different states of nucleons (the N^{++} or N^{−} are forbidden by Pauli's exclusion principle).
 Isospin, although conveying an inaccurate picture of things, is still used to classify baryons, leading to unnatural and often confusing nomenclature.

 Flavour quantum numbers

 The strangeness flavour quantum number S (not to be confused with spin) was noticed to go up and down along with particle mass.
 The higher the mass, the lower the strangeness (the more s quarks).
 Particles could be described with isospin projections (related to charge) and strangeness (mass) (see the uds octet and decuplet figures on the right).
 As other quarks were discovered, new quantum numbers were made to have similar description of udc and udb octets and decuplets.
 Since only the u and d mass are similar, this description of particle mass and charge in terms of isospin and flavour quantum numbers works well only for octet and decuplet made of one u, one d, and one other quark, and breaks down for the other octets and decuplets (for example, ucb octet and decuplet).
 If the quarks all had the same mass, their behaviour would be called symmetric, as they would all behave in the same way to the strong interaction.
 Since quarks do not have the same mass, they do not interact in the same way (exactly like an electron placed in an electric field will accelerate more than a proton placed in the same field because of its lighter mass), and the symmetry is said to be broken.

 It was noted that charge (Q) was related to the isospin projection (I_{3}), the baryon number (B) and flavour quantum numbers (S, C, B′, T) by the Gell-Mann–Nishijima formula: